Submitty/submitty.github.io/_docs/grader/rubric_grading/index.md

 multi panel TA grading interface.

-## Draggable Grading Panels
+## Customizable Grading Panels

 ![](/images/ta_grading/TA_grading_panes.png)

-The Rubric Grading Interface has a customizable layout with four core
+The Rubric Grading Interface has a customizable layout with a number of essential and helpful panels.
+Depending on the assignment configuration and manual grading tasks, the grader can customize the display, arrangement, and dimensions of these panels.

-panes:
+*  **File and Directory Browser** (blue border)
+   Displays the tree

-* File and Directory Browser (blue border) - displays the tree hierachy of files and directories.
+   hierachy of files and directories.
 The grader can view each of the submission files (the *submissions* directory) and various output and logging files produced during autograding (the *results* directory).
    If this gradeable is submitted via GIT or other VCS, the submission files will be in the *checkout* subdirectory.

-* Automated Test Case Results (red border) - displays the results for each automated grading test cases (which students can see), including the *hidden tests* (which students cannot see).
+*  **Automated Test Case Results** (red border)
+   Displays the results for each automated grading test cases (which students can see), including the *hidden tests* (which students cannot see).

-* Grading Rubric (green border) - divided into one or more components specified
+*  **Grading Rubric** (green border)
+   The instructor prepares a *manual grading rubric* that is divided into one or more *components* as desired.

-* Student Information (black border) - includes date/time information
+*  **Student/Team Information** (black border)
-  for the one or more submission files and the students late day history.
+   This panel includes date/time information for the one or more submission files and the student's late day history.
 If necessary, the grader can change which version is considered "active".

-Depending on the specific gradeable, the required manual grading tasks, and grader preference, these panels can be moved, resized, and/or hidden for efficient grading.
+*  **Grade Inquiry** (orange border)
+   If grade inquiries are enabled for this gradeable, the discussion thread between the student and grader(s) will be displayed in this panel.

+*  **Peer Grading** (purple border)
+   If peer grading is enabled for this gradeable, summary information for the scores awarded by other students will be displayed in this panel.

+*  **Discussion Forum Posts** (cyan border)
+   If this gradeable has been associated with one or more discussion forum threads (e.g., discussion and/or progress posts that will be graded), each student's posts within those threads will be displayed in this panel.